urmastalimaa/interactive-frontend-development/slides/react_intro.md

 # State management

-* All the state in an application is usually linked in some way
+* Stateless components are very easy to reuse and understand
-* Components which have/handle application state are less reusable
+* Components with complex state are very hard to reuse and understand
-* Breaking up state management logic into different models/controllers needs a good reason.
-  * Managing state of one button/field in multiple places makes reasoning about the element state very hard
+* One unit of state should be managed in a single place
-* Managing overlapping slices of state all across the application is a maintenance nightmare.
+* Managing overlapping state in various places across an application is a maintenance nightmare

 ---

 # React - isolate state mutations

-* Each React component can have state.
+* Each React component can have state
 * State can only be changed by the very component that defines it
   * No surprise updates to state!
   *